usubalang/usuba/_posts/2020-01-07-usuba-genesis.md

 }
 ```

-uses a `cmove` instruction, which is not known to be constant-time
+uses a `cmove` instruction, which is not specified to be constant-time
 (even though it seems to be, experimentally).
 Likewise, some integer
-multiplication instructions are known to not be constant-time, causing
+multiplication instructions are known not to be constant-time, causing
 library developers to write their own software-level constant-time
-implementations of multiplications [25].
+implementations of multiplication [25].
 The issue is so far-reaching
 that tools traditionally applied to hardware evaluation are now used
 to analyze software implementations [24], treating the program and its
 execution environment as a single black-box and measuring whether its
-execution time seems constant with a high enough probablity.
-Most -if
+execution time is constant with a high enough probablity.
+Most modern
-not all- modern programming languages designed for cryptography have
+programming languages designed for cryptography have built-in
-built-in mechanism to prevent non-constant-time operations.
-For
+mechanism to prevent non constant-time operations.
+For instance, HACL*
-instance, HACL* [26] has the notion of _secure integers_ that cannot
+[26] has the notion of _secure integers_ that cannot be branched on,
-be branched on, and forbids the use of non-constant-time operations
+and forbids the use of non constant-time operations like division or
-like division or modulo.
-FaCT [27] on the other hand takes the stance
+modulo.
+FaCT [27] on the other hand takes the stance that HACL* is too
-that HACL* is too low-level, and that constant-timeness should be seen
+low-level, and that constant-timeness should be seen as a compilation
-as a compilation problem: it provides high-level abstractions which
+problem: it provides high-level abstractions which are compiled down
-are compiled down to constant-time idioms.
-Adopting yet another
+to constant-time idioms.
+Adopting yet another high-level approach,
-high-level approach, Usuba enforces constant-time by using (in a
+Usuba enforces constant-time by adopting (in a transparent manner from
-transparent manner from the developer's perspective) a programming
-model called _bitslicing_.
+the developer's perspective) a programming model called _bitslicing_.

 <!--